Thawan Duchanee: Early life and education

 Thawan appeared to be prodigiously gifted artist since he was a child.
 In his youth, he had a consuming passion for Buddhism.
 His attitude toward his work, however, had been changed since he belonged to the last generation of Silpa Bhirasri’s students at Silpakorn University.
 Thawan got good grades from his drawing works with his drawing works in university all along but he earned a low grade in Silpa’s drawing class.
 The reason his teacher gave to him is ‘your fish have no fishy smell, your bird can’t fly through the air, your horse can’t be ridden or rushed.
 You are just a copier not an actual artist’.
 Since then, Thawan started to work in a different way and became an outstanding student.

 Illness and death

-After three months hospitalizations because of complications from hypertension and diabetes.
-Thawan died of liver failure on September 3, 2014 at the age of 74.
+After three months of hospitalizations because of complications from hypertension and diabetes.
+Thawan died of liver failure on September 3, 2014, at the age of 74.